tomeck8/tomeck8.github.io/blogposts/attention.md

 ![image](/assets/images/Transformer_Architecture.png)

 The picture shows the model architecture of the transformer.
 It looks really complicated, so we'll break it up into understandable pieces.
 Firstly, let's split the picture into the left and right side.
-The left side of the model is the part that takes a user input, e.g. in ChatGPT a question that you type in, and helps the model understand your question.
-The right side of the model is the part that makes the model produce text and that's what we'll be focussing on in this post.
+The left side of the model, __the Encoder__, is the part that takes a user input, e.g. in ChatGPT a question that you type in, and helps the model understand your question.
+The right side of the model, __the Decoder__, is the part that makes the model produce text and that's what we'll be focussing on in this post.

 ## Output Embedding
 This is the first and easiest step.
 Since neural networks do not work with characters, but with numbers, we provide an numeric representation of our alphabet.
 We call this our vocabulary and it is nothing more than a mapping from (sequences of) letters to an integer.

 The easiest mapping would just be assigning an integer to each letter in the alphabet.
-So the sequence of letters ['H', 'e', 'l', 'l', 'o'] might be translated to [0, 1, 2, 2, 3].
+So the sequence of letters `['H', 'e', 'l', 'l', 'o']` might be translated to `[0, 1, 2, 2, 3]`.

 There are other embeddings that do not translate single letters to an integer, but something called "Sub-words", which are pieces of words or even entire short words.
-For example "Hello World." could be split into [Hello][_Wor][ld][.].
+For example `"Hello World."` could be split into `[Hello][_Wor][ld][.]`.
 An example for this would be Google's [sentencepiece](https://github.com/google/sentencepiece).

 Important note: Choosing between a letter-by-letter encoding and a sentence-piece encoding results in a trade-off between the length of translations of the text and a larger vocabulary.

 A simple code on how encoding (and decoding) of single letters works: